 In a dental practice there are usually three to four different types of dental professionals.
-The dentist is the professional with the most dental education.
 The dentist must attend four years of dental school (after college), is licensed (DDS/DMD), and is responsible for the diagnosis of dental disease and treatment planning for the patient.
 The dentist is the one that, most often, carries out the restorative treatment for the patient.
-The dental hygienist, who attended two to four years of dental hygiene school, is also a licensed professional (RDH/LDH), and is responsible for the preventive portion of patient treatment.
+The dental hygienist, who attended a minimum of two to four years of dental hygiene school, is also a licensed professional (RDH/LDH), and is responsible for the preventive portion of patient treatment.
 This includes, but is not limited to, oral prophylaxis, oral cancer screening, periodontal screening, and oral hygiene education for the patient.
 The dental assistant can be either on the job trained (OJT) or be a graduate of a dental assisting program.
 Most dental assisting programs are usually one year in length.
 The dental assistant, after meeting certain educational criteria, may take an examination administered by the Dental Assisting National Board (DANB) and have the title of certified dental assistant (CDA).
 The dental assistant is the office professional that usually assists the dentist during restorative procedures.
 The assistant also can do many other tasks such as preventive education, making temporary crowns, and removing sutures, to name a few.
 The tasks of the dental assistant are dependent on the laws of the state and level of education.
 Each state has a different set of rules.

 Other members of the dental team include the receptionist and office manager.
 Although these roles do not require a specific education in dentistry, these members provide an essential part in the practice’s ability to run efficiently and effectively.